Skip to Content

 When the donuts are just cool enough to handle, dip half of the donuts in the cinnamon sugar to coat completely, shaking off the excess.

-Dipping donut in cinnamon-sugar coating.
+Dipping a donut in cinnamon-sugar coating.

 To make the Spice Glaze, which happens to be my favorite…combine the powder sugar and spices in a small bowl.
 Whisk to break up any lumps.
 Add the milk and whisk to combine, until a thick glaze is formed.
 You may need to add a titch more milk to get the consistency you want.